Gender Expression and Identity

 Did you know?

-- Healthcare: Typically LGBTQ folks seek health care from providers who provide gender affirming care, and recognize the broad spectrum of sexual and gender identities and the variety of health care needs specific to each individual.
-In Concord, New Hampshire ,Equality Health Center is one such place that provides healthcare for LGBTQ people and families.
-In Maine (several locations), Maine Family Planning is one such place providing gender affirming care.
+- Healthcare: Typically 2SLGBTQIA+ folks seek health care from providers who provide gender affirming care, and recognize the broad spectrum of sexual and gender identities and the variety of health care needs specific to each individual.
+Equality Health Center (Concord, NH) and Maine Family Planning (multiple locations) are examples of organizations that provide gender-affirming healthcare for 2SLGBTQIA+ people and families.

-This topic matters because our language, imaging, and actions are important in terms of who feels welcome at any class, workshop, training, or association to YIA.
+This topic matters because our language, imaging, and actions are important in terms of who feels welcome at any class, workshop, training, or association to YiA.

 Sources